|

 Instructor: Mamoun Sakkal

-Muqarnas, part 2: examples.
+Muqarnas, part 2: Examples.

 Muqarnas is the Arabic word that describes a traditional element unique